 - 1. What is the name of your certifying State official?
 Kenneth Suchy - 2.
-What is the title of your certifying State offical?
+What is the title of your certifying State official?
 Financial Executive Officer - 3.
 What are the phone # and email address of your State official?
-(208)884-7023, ken.suchy@isp.idaho.gov
+(208)884-7023, Ken.Suchy@isp.idaho.gov

-he State affirmatively accepts the compatibility certification declaration written below by selecting 'yes ' .
+The S State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.

 Yes

+Yes, uploaded certification document

 No